safetyWhat/ticTacToe/README.md

 -----------
 Add buttons to clear board and start over.
 Add a way for players to enter their names.
+Done!